jeremymiller00/ProjectList/README.md

 * Refactored Tensorflow code to enhance forward compatibility; implemented automated workflow in Databricks for quarterly data updates and model retraining.
 * Used Spark SQL to created dataset from rolling 10-year window of published articles.
 * Filtered data down to ~14 million records based on criteria determined by consultation with product team.
-* Improved model through error analysis to improve predictions from most error-prone inputs; increased recall@10 by 5%.
+* Improved model through error analysis to improve predictions from most error-prone inputs.
 * Enhanced Publisher Analytics toolkit by implementing PCA data extaction stage for export to Tableau.
 * Aligned product with customer needs by modifying model architecture to account for new features.